NN-bio/MutSpecSerena/README.md

 The result is placed in the root folder MutSpecSerena-master.

 The script works only on the downloaded archive, you need to rename the path to the target folder with the archive.

+GitHub сontains a modified file treatment_mapped_to_kostya_files.csv, in which the column division format has been changed: instead of "," is used ";" , since the name of the agents contains this sign.
+This change is necessary to add a column division condition.